XavierBerger/RPi-Monitor/README.md

 ### Development

 Github is used to perform versionning of development and also to backup the development progress of future releases.

+The branch **master** contains the latest stable version.

-The **Master branch** is the unstable development branch (The branch may have bugs and partially released code that could avoid [**RPi-Monitor**](http://rpi-experiences.blogspot.fr/) to run as expected).
-It is not recommanded to install **RPi-Monitor** from it unless you want to participate to its development.
+The branch **devel** is the unstable development branch (The branch may have bugs and partially released code that could avoid **RPi-Monitor** to run as expected).

-Each release is identified by a branch.
-This should be the source to use in you want a stable release.
+Each release is identified by a tag.

 ###Author